graciellehigino/ms_range_interactions/manuscript.md

 using ecological interactions.
-Knowing where questionable occurrence data is can be crucial in ecological modelling [@Hortal2008UncMea; @Ladle2013MapSpe], and accounting for these errors can improve model outputs by diminishing the error propation [@Draper1995AssPro].
+Knowing where questionable occurrence data is can be crucial in ecological modelling [@Hortal2008UncMea; @Ladle2013MapSpe], and accounting for these errors can improve model outputs by diminishing the error propagation [@Draper1995AssPro].
 For instance, we believe this is a way to account for ecological interactions in habitat suitability models without making the models more complex, but making sure (not assuming) that the input data - the species occurrence - actually accounts for ecological interactions.
 It is